go-goyave/websocket-example/README.md

 ![https://github.com/go-goyave/websocket-example/actions](https://github.com/go-goyave/websocket-example/workflows/Test/badge.svg)

 A minimal chat application to showcase [Goyave](https://github.com/go-goyave/goyave)'s websocket feature.
 This project is based on [Gorilla's chat example](https://github.com/gorilla/websocket/tree/master/examples/chat).

+**Disclaimer:** This example project cannot be used in a real-life scenario, as you would need to be able to serve clients across multiple instances of the application.
+This is a typical scenario in cloud environments.
+The hub in this example could use a PUB/SUB mechanism (for example with [redis](https://redis.io/docs/interact/pubsub/)) to solve this issue.

 ## Getting Started